Vibegron: History

 The beta-3 adrenergic receptor (beta3AR) was discovered in the late 1980s and initially, beta3AR agonists were investigated as treatment for obesity and diabetes.
 A number of compounds were tested in clinical trials but didn't show sufficient benefits in these areas.

 A phase IIb global trial completed in 2013 of 1395 patients, of which 89.7% were women and 63.3% had not been treated previously, demonstrated a significant decrease in daily micturitions and urgent urinary incontinence episodes upon administration of vibegron.

 An international phase III trial of 506 participants completed in 2019 found statistically significant efficacy of vibegron after two weeks of daily administration.
 The adverse effect rates in participants treated with vibegron were comparable to those in participants who received a placebo.

 Vibegron was evaluated in patients with OAB in several clinical studies.
 A large active-controlled study, called Empower, showed the beneficial effects of the drug to treat the condition and UUI.
 Primary outcomes of different clinical trials showed there was an overall increase in efficacy.
-These outcomes concluded that there was a reduction in urgency to urinate, a decrease in micturitions and a decrease in average volume voided per micturition.
+These outcomes concluded that there was a reduction in urgency to urinate, a decrease in micturitions and an increase in average volume voided per micturition.
 There is also an improvement observed of the symptoms when vibegron is administered over a longer period (52 weeks) concluding that it is effective and safe for longer use.
 In severe patients, increasing the dose was accompanied by similar beneficial effects when there was first a lack of these.
 Quality of life of the patients is improved, including a reduction of nocturia.

 Society and culture

 Legal status

 Vibegron was developed in Japan by Kyorin Pharmaceutical Co., Ltd, Kissei Pharmaceutical Co., Ltd, and Urovant Sciences.
 It was approved for medical use in Japan in September 2018, and in the United States in December 2020.

+In April 2024, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Obgemsa, intended for the symptomatic treatment of adults with overactive bladder (OAB) syndrome.
+The applicant for this medicinal product is Pierre Fabre Medicament.
+Vibegron was approved for medical use in the European Union in June 2024.